websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/translating-forms.md

 To add a translation:

-1. Begin by viewing an existing form (_Guest Feedback Survey_) to be translated.
+1. Begin by viewing an existing form (e.g., _Guest Feedback Survey_) to be translated.
 1. Click the (+) sign next to the language dropdown menu.
 1. Select a language to translate the form to.